PashPaw/Exec-III/docs/Walden/Readme.md

 # Index to Documentation

-There are currently three folders and six loose files in this directory.
+There are currently three folders and five loose files in this directory.

 ## Folders: